 Just out of Carterton is Gladstone - with its rolling hills, homestays, vineyards and eateries.
 You'd be hard-pushed to find a better place for a meal and a drink than the 'Gladdy' (as locals call the Gladstone Inn).

-If your driving from Masterton to Gladstone you might notice an avenue of huge scarlet oaks planted each side of the road near Te Whiti Road.
+If you're driving from Masterton to Gladstone you might notice an avenue of huge scarlet oaks planted each side of the road near Te Whiti Road.
 These trees represent the sacrifice of the 34 local men who gave their lives in World War I and World War II and now form a beautiful arch way.
 A living memorial to those who died.

 The Wairarapa Wines Harvest Festival sets up each March on the banks of the Ruamahunga River, in the beautiful, sheltered setting known as ‘The Cliffs'.
 Aside from fabulous wine and food, there's entertainment throughout the day featuring a variety of live music in a family-friendly environment.